OlexG/Smathy/README.md

 # Smathy
-Solves and replaces in-text mathematical expressions in Google docs with a key command
+Google extension which solves and replaces in-text mathematical expressions in Google docs with a key command
 # Instructions to run the extension
 Go to chrome://extensions/ and click "Load unpacked".
 Upload the dist folder.
 ## Note